Platform adapters

 ) but would like to limit the number of tasks that can be stored in-memory, then the configuration parameter max-tasks-in-memory

 can be set.
-This will evict the least recently used task once capacity is reached.delete
+This will evict the least recently used task once capacity is reached.Deleting a task after eviction

 method implemented within your task will be named.
 If there is any final action that you would like your task to perform before it is removed then you can implement that action in the tasks delete